elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > **Object relationships**
-> Now that I&#8217;ve reviewed the various important objects in the VFS layer, let&#8217;s look at how they relate in a single diagram.
-Because I&#8217;ve explored the object in a bottom-up fashion so far in this article, I now look at the reverse from the user perspective (see Figure 7).
+> Now that I've reviewed the various important objects in the VFS layer, let's look at how they relate in a single diagram.
+Because I've explored the object in a bottom-up fashion so far in this article, I now look at the reverse from the user perspective (see Figure 7).
 >
-> At the top is the open file object, which is referenced by a process&#8217;s file descriptor list.
+> At the top is the open file object, which is referenced by a process's file descriptor list.
 The file object refers to a dentry object, which refers to an inode.
 Both the inode and dentry objects refer to the underlying super_block object.
 Multiple file objects may refer to the same dentry (as in the case of two users sharing the same file).
 Note also in Figure 7 that a dentry object refers to another dentry object.
 In this case, a directory refers to file, which in turn refers to the inode for the particular file.
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs_relationships.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs_relationships.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/06/vfs_relationships.png" alt="vfs relationships RHCSA and RHCE Chapter 10   The Kernel" width="457" height="335" class="alignnone size-full wp-image-9151" title="RHCSA and RHCE Chapter 10   The Kernel" /></a>
 >